mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 # Coda Enterprise Graph connector (Preview)

 The Coda Enterprise Graph Connector allows your organization to index documents and pages from Coda.
-After you configure the connector, end users can search for these content from Coda in Microsoft Copilot and from any Microsoft Search client.
+After you configure the connector, end users can search for this content from Coda in Microsoft Copilot and from any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Coda Enterprise Graph Connector.